Baby Weight Percentile Chart by Age: WHO Reference Tables (2026)

 When the Baby Percentile Chart Shows a Pattern Worth Discussing

 The WHO growth chart is most useful as a trend tracker.
-A single reading above or below the reference lines does not indicate a problem by itself.
-A pattern of readings that show consistent drift in one direction across 3 or more visits is when the chart becomes diagnostically useful.
+A single reading above or below a printed centile line does not establish a problem by itself.
+Repeated measurements, taken accurately and reviewed with the child's clinical context, are more informative.

 The two-line rule: